ig-grant/mini-mock/README.md

 An ultra-lightweight mocking framework for Node

 ## Why?
-I got tired of the complexity of using mocking frameworks for JS.
-I wanted something really simple, that does just what I want it to do.
+I got tired of the unnecessary complexity of existing mocking frameworks for JS.
+I wanted something really simple, that does JUST what I want it to do.

 ## General
 - For Javascript version: ECMAScript 6